 2010s: Viral Situational Comedy

-2020s: Digital & Meme Culture
+2020s: Digital Culture & Memes

 Conclusion

-Beer ads that made us laugh—from Budweiser’s “Wassup” to Heineken’s “Walk-In Fridge”—show how humor can elevate brand identity.
+The beer ads that made us laugh—from Budweiser's "Wassup" to Heineken's "Walk-In Fridge"—show how humor can elevate brand identity.
 These commercials became cultural touchstones, proving that laughter is one of the most powerful tools in advertising.

-By tracing this evolution from the 1980s slapstick to 2020s meme culture, we see how humor in beer advertising influenced broader marketing trends.
+By tracing this evolution from 1980s slapstick to 2020s meme culture, we see how humor in beer advertising has influenced broader marketing trends.
 The future will likely combine digital virality, cultural references, and inclusive humor, ensuring that beer ads continue to make us laugh while keeping brands relevant.

 Discover the impact of Volkswagen's "Think Small" campaign, arevolutionary marketing strategy that reshaped the automotive industryand consumer perceptions.